aambrose1/finance-data-filtering-app/README.md

 ` npm install -D tailwindcss postcss autoprefixer` <br>
 ` npx tailwindcss init -p` <br>

+# Create a .env file and set your custom API_KEY.
+Get it from https://financialmodelingprep.com.

 Make sure your IDE is interpreting your selected environment.

 TO RUN BACKEND: